clarkdave/clarkdave.net/content/posts/2013-06-28-adding-json-enhancements-to-postgresql-9-2.md

     $ rm json_enhancements.control json_enhancements.so sql/json_enhancements.sql
     $ make

-If there are no errors, follow it up with `make install`.
+If there are no errors, follow it up with:

+    $ make install

 *Note: you may need to run `sudo make install`, depending on how you installed Postgres.*